DTADMI/gamehub-api/README.md

 - `GET /api/features` — current feature flags
 - `GET /api/projects` — placeholder projects list
 - `GET /api/featured` — sample featured games

+To verify `.env.local` loading, you can:

+- Set `APP_GITHUB_URL` and call `GET /api/meta` to see the value reflected.
+- Set `CORS_ALLOWED_ORIGINS` and initiate a request from the frontend at that origin; the CORS preflight (OPTIONS) should now succeed with `Access-Control-Allow-Origin` present.

 ## 4) Running tests